 Drayton Plains – The Drayton Plains Hotel – This hotel was an early stagecoach stop along the Saginaw Trail.
 Built In 1839 by Daniel Windiate.

 Grand Traverse of the Flint – The place where the trail crossed the Flint river was known as the Grand Traverse, or great crossing place.
-It was described as an open plain lying in the bend of the river.
-The area named, Muscatawingh in Chippewa, meaning ‘the plain burned over.’
+This rendezvous spot was described as an open plain lying in the bend of the river.
+The area was named Muscatawingh.
+In Chippewa, this means ‘the plain burned over.’
 Gardens were also known to be in this area and has a camping ground.
 The city of Flint Michigan grew up around this crossing.